-Sugar is one of the main ingredients in brewing Kombucha Tea.
+Sugar is essential to brewing Kombucha Tea.
 These days, we are hyper-aware of sugar and consider it to be “bad.”
 However, as you know from drinking Kombucha, the sugar is clearly not for YOU but rather it is a fuel source for the SCOBY.
 There is a beautiful alchemy that occurs wherein the Kombucha culture transforms sugar, which is toxic to the human organism in large quantities, and coverts it into healthy acids.

 Let’s take a closer look a the types of fuel sources (sugars) that are good for brewing Kombucha.